 Notification of works

-Work is expected to commence during the week of 17 September 2018 and is due to be completed by December 2018 (weather pending).
-Works will be carried out Monday to Friday 7am to 3.30pm.
+Work commenced during the week of 17 September 2018 and was completed by December 2018 .

 Works are being carried out by an accredited contaminant removalist and supervised by Council and an expert environmental consultancy firm.
 Environmental controls including air monitoring, noise, erosion and dust controls are being used to mitigate adverse impacts on the surrounding community.